 Flow releases from the Nechako Reservoir to the Nechako River have followed the same management regime since 1983.
 Studies have shown that the Chinook population, which typically spawn in the Nechako mainstem between Vanderhoof and Cheslatta Falls between August 25th and October 8th, have maintained a return strength that fluctuates within the identified target range (Hill and Irvine 2001).
-However, of the five runs of sockeye salmon that use the Nechako River as an adult migration corridor (Table 1), the Early Nadina, Early Stuart and Late Stuart have declined in recent years (NUSEDS, Stock Assessment, DFO).
-Three of these runs spend 4-6 days in the Nechako River during the warmest summer months to reach spawning grounds in the Nadina, Stellako or Stuart watersheds (Fig. 1).
-The fish in these runs may reach the spawning grounds but fail to spawn in larger numbers than in the two 'late' runs (PSM - Table 1)(Gilhousen 1990; Macdonald et al. 2000a; Cooke et al. 2004).
-The susceptibility of returning sockeye salmon to high water temperatures is well documented (Macdonald et al. 2000a and b; Cooke et al. 2004; Hyatt et al. 2003; Patterson et al. 2007). and the mid-summer temperatures of the Nechako and Stuart rivers are the warmest they will experience during their 4-5 year lifecycle (Fig. 4).
-When the STMP temperature target was established, there was no requirement to assess its benefit to sockeye salmon in the Nechako system and its efficacy remains untested particularly in the reach below the Stuart confluence which is excluded from the STMP target.
-Alteration of flow above the confluence in summer may have an undesirable effect on migration temperature below the confluence depending largely on Stuart River conditions.
+However, of the five runs of sockeve salmon that use the Nechako River as an adult migration corridor (Table 1), the Early Nadina, Early Stuart and Late Stuart have declined in recent years (NUSEDS, Stock Assessment, DFO).
+The Early Stuart and Nadina runs spend 2-6 days in the Nechako River during the warmest summer months to reach spawning grounds in the Nadina or Stuart watersheds (Fig. 1).
+The fish in these runs may reach the spawning grounds but fail to spawn in large numbers (Table 1)(Gilhousen 1990; Macdonald et al. 2000a).
+The susceptibility of returning sockeye salmon to the cumulative effect of high water temperatures during migration is well documented (Macdonald et al. 2000a and b; Hyatt et al. 2003; Cooke et al. 2004; Patterson et al. 2007a).
+The mid-summer temperatures of the Nechako and Stuart rivers are the warmest they will experience during their 4-5 year lifecycle (Fig. 4).
+When the STMP temperature target was established at Finmoore above the Stuart/Nechako confluence (Fig. 1), there was no requirement to assess its benefit to upper Fraser sockeye salmon.
+Its efficacy remains untested particularly in the reach below the Stuart confluence which is used in mid-summer by the Early Stuart and Early Nadina run and is excluded from the STMP target.
+Alteration of flow above the confluence in summer may have an undesirable effect on migration temperature below the confluence depending largely on the relative differences in the Nechako and Stuart river conditions.
 The second goal of this study is to consider the effects of the STMP on temperatures in the Nechako below the confluence with the Stuart, and to assess the actual benefit of these flows to sockeye salmon that migrate through the Nechako system in the summer.